0xforkitall/personal-website/_posts/my-first-blog-post-exploring-web-development-crypto-personal-journey.md

 ### Next steps

-Apart from continuously improving the website and blog (e.g., adding internationalization, improving the design, adding more interactive sections), I will be writing a blog post detailing the website's development process, the technologies I used and other technical details.
+Apart from continuously improving the website and blog (e.g. adding internationalization, improving the design, adding more interactive sections), I will be writing a blog post detailing the website's development process, the technologies I used and other technical details.
 I will also implement a comment functionality, enabling everyone to ask questions and share their experiences directly on the blog posts.

 That concludes my first blog post!
 I hope you'll enjoy the upcoming content, feel free to connect with me through my socials to stay updated: